 iGaging EZ-View DRO and DigiMag 21-Bit Scales

-The classic iGaging DigiMag RemoteDRO scales appeared on the market in the early 2010s.
-They quickly gained popularity thanks to their use of a separate display that could be mounted remotely and used as a make-shift digital readout.
-The scales appear to have been manufactured by Sanhe Measuring Instrument Co., Ltd. and were available in other countries under the Shahe brand.
-Around the same time, these scales appeared with an upgraded stainless-steel frame and encoder housing under the AccuRemote DRO brand, as well as in stainless-steel and aluminum versions under the Shars brand.
-A few years ago, iGaging upgraded the display unit to the one previously used by their AbsoluteDRO scales and rebranded DigiMag to EZ-View DRO and then to EZ-View DRO Plus.
+The iGaging DigiMag RemoteDRO scales appeared on the market in the early 2010s and quickly became popular with hobbyists looking for an inexpensive digital readout.
+The key feature was a separate display unit that could be mounted remotely and used as a makeshift DRO.
+The same basic electronics were also sold under the AccuRemote DRO brand (with a stainless-steel frame and encoder housing) and under the Shars brand (in both stainless-steel and aluminum versions).
+A few years ago, iGaging updated the display unit and rebranded the line from DigiMag to EZ-View DRO, then EZ-View DRO Plus.

 - iGaging EZ-View DRO